Best Grow Lights in 2020 for Seedlings, Veg Phase & Mother Plants

-What are the best grow lights for the vegetative growth phase and mother plants?
+What are the best grow lights for seedlings, vegetative phase and mother plants?

 Based on my research, the best grow lights for the vegetative growth phase and mother plants are the HLG 300L B-Spec, the California Lightworks SolarSystem 275 Veg Master, and the Optic 300 VEG.
 These are all LED grow lights that are heavy on blue spectrum, specifically designed for the vegetative phase.
 More on these grow lights below.